Vulnerability Scanning Frequency Best Practices

-We hope this article has helped you decide how often you should be running your vulnerability scans, and if you haven’t already picked a tool to work with, now might be a good time to try out our free trial.
+We hope this article has given you a better understanding of vulnerability scanning frequency best practices.
+Intruder’s vulnerability scanner makes it effortless to continuously monitor for vulnerabilities.
+If you haven’t already picked a tool to work with, now might be a good time to try out our free trial.

 - Raw CVE Coverage

 - Check Publication Lead Time

 - Headline Vulnerabilities of 2021 Coverage

 Red teamers, security researchers, detection engineers, threat actors have to actively research type of vulnerability, location in vulnerable software and build an associated exploit.